cnshing/nixos-livecd/docs/configuration.md

 It should be trivial to make a nixOS equivalent package of any AppImages via [appimageTools](https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-appimageTools).
 The only problem is that the cost of maintaining each AppImage grows faster than the benefit of integrating each one, resulting in a large increase of complexity.
 Our AppImageLauncher method on the other hand only requires you to place the AppImage under the directory and periodically open the tool to integrate the AppImages.

+## Audio Effects

+Ideally, there should be an application that automatically applies an [AutoEQ](https://autoeq.app/) filter for whatever audio device you happen to listen on.
+Since there isn't any such application yet, [EasyEffects](https://github.com/wwmm/easyeffects) should be already installed so that the user can at least quickly import an impulse response.

 ## Battery Management

 [TLP](https://github.com/linrunner/TLP) will be used to optimize battery with performance.
 Preferentially, any laptop devices should use full computing power when charging and switch to power-saving mode within `0%` - `40%` battery thresholds.